 b.
 Deliberations and rationale for recommendations and/or implementation guidelines

-Rationale for Affirmation with modification xx (rationale 1): The Working Group agreed that technical capability should be demonstrated at application time, as was done in the 2012 round.
-However, the Working Group felt a modification was needed to account for the recommendations related to the RSP Pre-Evaluation program, which would negate individual registry testing, other than elements that are specific to an application and/or TLD.

 Rationale for Recommendation 39.1 and Implementation Guidance 39.2 and 39.3: The Working Group noted that despite registries and RSPs passing Pre-Delegation Testing (PDT), there are still breaches of Service Level Agreements.
 Thus, the Working Group believes that there are practical improvements that should be made to the operational readiness testing to better ensure the security and stability of the DNS.
 The Working Group agreed with input from ICANN org’s Global Domains Division that recommended that instead of relying on self-certifications, there needed to be a stronger emphasis on testing of operational tasks, many of which have been shown to be the source of issues flagged by ICANN org’s SLA Monitoring system.
 Testing the applicant/RSP’s ability to do certain key operational tasks (e.g., key rollover, resigning TLD zone) could improve the chances of success when operating TLDs in production.